pedromessetti/investment-analysis-system/README.md

 The project was developed using Python 3.10 and various libraries.
 Here are some learnings that I have with the following tools:

-- [Selenium](https://www.selenium.dev/): A powerful tool for browser automation.
 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/): A library for parsing HTML and XML.
 - [Requests](https://docs.python-requests.org/): A library for making HTTP requests.
-- [Openpyxl](https://openpyxl.readthedocs.io/): A library for reading and writing Excel files.

 ## Contributing